Hidden Markov Models and the Bayes Filter in Categorical Probability

 where we now write $p_{[n],t}$ as shorthand for the hidden Markov model up to time $n$ with all $X_i$ \emph{except for} $X_t$ marginalized out.

-Similar to $\filtB{t}$, using the definition of the Bayes smoother $\smoothB{n}{t}$ becomes difficult in practice as the marginalization and conditioning procedures become exponentially complex in $n$ and $t-n$.
-Therefore, we develop several recursive procedures, namely that in \cref{prop:forward-algorithm,prop:backward-algorithm} and \Cref{prop:fixed-interval}, that reduce this complexity to linear time.
-Again, an instantiated version of these recursions tend to be more useful in practice, so we introduce the \newterm{instantiated Bayes smoother} with corresponding recursions to the above propositions.
-We then show how our general categorical recipes specialize to the forward-backward algorithm in $\finstoch$ (\Cref{ssec:ForwardBackwardFinstoch}) and the Rauch-Tung-Striebel smoother in $\gauss$ (\Cref{ssec:rts-smoother}).
+Similar to $\filtB{t}$, using the definition of the Bayes smoother $\smoothB{n}{t}$ becomes difficult in practice as the marginalization and conditioning procedures become exponentially complex in $n$ and $n-t$.
+Therefore, we develop several recursive procedures (\cref{obs:forward-algorithm,obs:backward-algorithm,prop:fixed-interval}) which reduce this complexity to linear.
+Again, instantiated versions of these recursions tend to be more useful in practice, so we also introduce the \newterm{instantiated Bayes smoother} with corresponding recursions.
+We then show how our general categorical recipes specialize to the forward-backward algorithm in $\finstoch$ (\Cref{ssec:ForwardBackwardFinstoch}) and to the Rauch--Tung--Striebel smoother in $\gauss$ (\Cref{ssec:rts-smoother}).